I always get a bit impatient this time of year. Why?

-Before you get started in the fun of harvesting wild fruits and berries in Nebraska, here are a some foraging rules, regulations and guidelines that you need to know.
+Before you get started in the fun of harvesting the majority of wild fruits and berries in Nebraska, here are a some foraging rules, regulations and guidelines that you need to know and follow..

 Ask the farmer or rancher first!
 You must acquire permission before gathering wild fruits on private property – even if it’s just across the fence along the edge of a public road.
 Think how you’d feel or what you’d do if the tables were turned!
 Additionally, you’ll find that landowners are wonderful resources of information about wild edible fruits.
 You also need to ask an individual landowner if any potentially harmful pesticides or herbicides have been sprayed on or near the fruit you intend to pick!
 As a gesture of thanks for being allowed on the property, offer the landowner some of your bounty.